Super changes due in 2017

 What if I’m self-employed?

-You can make an after-tax contribution and claim it as a tax deduction.
-Also, that amount will only be taxed at a 15%* rate.
+You can make an after-tax contribution, and if you have assessable income, you may also claim some or all of it as a tax deduction, up to your ‘before-tax contribution’ cap (see below).
+Also, if claiming a tax deduction, then that amount will only be taxed at a 15%* rate.
 You’ll need to fill in a notice of intent form for us before you submit a tax return.

 If you're a low or middle-income earner and make after-tax contributions to your super fund, you may be eligible to receive a co-contribution, which is where the government will make a contribution of up to $500 into your super fund.